Cody-Learner/aurt.aurutils.based/README.md

 ```

 As soon as aurt and aurt-info become feature stable, I'll begin working on a generic configuration script to set up the basics required for aurutils usage.<br>

-## EDIT April 29 2018: Aurt-setup is now provided.<br>
-This automates setup for running/testing aurt.<br>

-To test run aurt:<br>
-1) place all 3 scripts in somwehere in your $PATH.<br>
-2) make the scripts executable, ie: chmod +x <script><br>
-3) run aurt-setup.<br>
-4) run aurt<br>

-Aurt-setup checks for dependencies, builds and/or installs them if needed, sets up a local aur repo in /var/cache/pacman/aur/, syncs the new aur repo, updates the system.<br>